gohugoio/hugo/content/extras/shortcodes.md

     {{</* youtube w7Ft2ymGmfc */>}}

+Furthermore, you can autostart the embedded video by setting the `autostart` parameter to true.
+Remember that you can't mix named an unamed parameters.
+Assign the yet unamed video id to the parameter `id` like below too.

+     {{</* youtube id="w7Ft2ymGmfc" autoplay="true" */>}}

 ### Vimeo

 Adding a video from [Vimeo](https://vimeo.com/) is equivalent to the YouTube shortcode above.
 Extract the ID from the URL, e.g.: